-'Piece of lying s***t': Woman bludgeons 'cheating' partner, burns down his house
+'Piece of lying s***': Woman bludgeons 'cheating' partner, burns down his house

 While Oxenham, who had also been drinking alcohol that evening, admitted they had been arguing and that he had punched Cresswell in an attempt to stop her from hitting him with the wood, he denied smashing her window or trying to strangle her.

-Police recorded they were both slurring their speech and smelt of alcohol when officers arrived at the scene.
+Police recorded they were both slurring their speech and smelled of alcohol when officers arrived.

 But while Oxenham was calm and compliant, Cresswell refused to leave the burning house and she was arrested for obstruction after a brief struggle with officers.